ludwig-ai/ludwig/mkdocs/docs/getting_started.md

 Refer to the [User Guide](user_guide.md) to find out all the options available to you in the model definition and take a look at the [Examples](examples.md) to see how you can use Ludwig for several different tasks.

-After training, Ludwig will create a directory under `/results` containing the trained model with its hyperparameters and summary statistics of the training process.
+After training, Ludwig will create a directory under `results` containing the trained model with its hyperparameters and summary statistics of the training process.
 You can visualize them using one of the several visualization options available in the `visualize` tool, for instance:

 ```